SchoolScripts/chewbertQR/README.md

 # chewbertQR

-*No more paying for QR codes*
+*No more paying for QR codes*ㅤ
- Fast, instant QR codes for free
+ㅤFast, instant QR codes for free

 ## Usage
 1. Visit [ChewbertQR for Browser](https://chewbertqr.netlify.app) and use the input to generate a [QR code](https://en.wikipedia.org/wiki/QR_code)